Hluhluwe Umkhumbi Lodge

 ROOMS AND SURROUNDINGS at Hluhluwe Umkhumbi Lodge

-All 12 rooms have been carefully built the sand-forest, making sure the fragile ecosystem is preserved.
+All 12 rooms have been carefully built in the forest, making sure the fragile ecosystem is preserved.

-The best place to be if you have a passion for the outdoors and experiencing life in the bush with all the comforts you would expect at your home from home.
+The best place to be if you have a passion for the outdoors and experiencing life in the bush with all the comforts you would expect at home.

 All of the 12 rooms are extremely comfortable and spacious, with air-conditioning and en-suite facilities.

-The dining room downstairs is renowned for all our guests wanting to come back for more time and again.
+The Lodge is renowned, and guests come back time and time again.

 Chef Meva has been with us since just after we opened and is ready to prepare another delicious meal for you.